codeonlyjs/website/content/guide/components.md

 <div class="tip">

 Styles declared with <code>css``</code> are added to the document exactly as declared.
-The above example which is using nested CSS for scoping which requires a reasonably modern browser.
+The above example is using nested CSS for scoping which requires a reasonably modern browser.

 If you need to work with old browsers that don't support this you